Back Pain & Antibiotics May Provide Relief Where Other Methods Fail

 If a response is Yes to three or more of the following questions, it is possible that your pain could be related to Modic changes in the spine and antibiotics could help.
-Go through this or take the online questionnaire to see if you have Modic changes at the bottom of the page.

 1. Is there pain in the lower back during the night?